 The anticipatory sights and sounds that precede the reward experience trigger the kind of neurochemical response that in the natural world can guide our behavior toward success – in finding food, shelter, victory, mating, happiness, family, home, and peace.

 Heroin addiction exploits the neurochemistry of exploration, courtship and living in the natural world.

-Now through the union of science and crime, brain chemistry is being exploited, and instead of inducing skillful exploration, family commitment and strength, it produces theft, ignorance and barrels of human heads dumped in narcofosas.
+Now through the union of science and crime, brain chemistry is being exploited, and instead of inducing skillful exploration, family commitment and strength, it produces deceit, ignorance, anxiety and insatiable desire.

 This is the same neurobiology people use to addict themselves to pornography.

 The same biological mechanism that addicts people to ludic killing in first person shooter games (popular ones have sales in the billions of dollars.)
 The same neurobiology that addicts normal, healthy people to gambling, sugar and other popular stuff considered innocuous or fun.